ithacaxyz/porto/README.md

 ### `experimental_authorizeKey`

 Grants a key on the account.
+If no `key` is provided, Porto will generate a new "session" key to authorize on the account.

 > Minimal alternative to the draft [ERC-7715](https://github.com/ethereum/ERCs/blob/23fa3603c6181849f61d219f75e8a16d6624ac60/ERCS/erc-7715.md) specification.
 We hope to upstream concepts from this method and eventually use ERC-7715 or similar.